r4victor/tenthousandmeters/content/blog/python_bts_11.md

 ```

 The current module acts as a namespace for the execution of Python code.
 When Python imports a Python file, it creates a new module object and then executes the contents of the file using the dictionary of the module object as the dictionary of global variables.
 Similarly, when Python executes a Python file as a script, it first creates a special module called `"__main__"` and then uses its dictionary as the dictionary of global variables.
 Thus, global variables are always attributes of some module, and this module is considered to be the **current module**.

+## Different kinds of modules

+By default, Python recognizes the following things as modules:

+1. Built-in modules.
+2. Frozen modules.
+3. C extensions.
+4. Python files.
+5. Directories.

+Built-in modules are a part of the `python` executable.
+They are written in C and typically located in the [`Modules/`](https://github.com/python/cpython/tree/3.9/Modules) directory.
+The `array`, `itertools`, `math` and `sys` modules are all examples of built-in modules.

+Frozen modules are too a part of the `python` executable, but they are written in Python.
+Python code is compiled to a code object and then the binary representation of the code object is incorporated into the executable.
+The `_frozen_importlib` and `_frozen_importlib_external` are rare examples of frozen modules.
+They are the modules that implement the core of the import system.
+Python freezes them because it cannot import them as other Python files.

+C extensions allow us to write our own modules in C or C++ via the [Python/C API](https://docs.python.org/3/c-api/index.html).
+They are shared libraries (.so) that expose a so called [initialization function](https://docs.python.org/3/extending/building.html#c.PyInit_modulename).
+The primary reason to write C extensions is performance.
+Computational intensive libraries, such as `numpy`, hide a bunch of C extensions under the hood.

 ## Submodules and packages